Paid outside closing

 Paid outside closing (POC) is the fees or payments rendered outside normal title insurance and underwriting fees due at the time of closing a loan.
 When acquiring a mortgage or refinancing, a lender or broker may show that an appraisal fee is POC because the fee is usually due at the time of service, prior to closing.
 For a $0 closing cost loan, this is often refunded to the borrower at the time of closing.

+Disclosure on closing forms

+In United States mortgage disclosures, an item paid outside closing is a cost that is not paid from closing funds but would otherwise be disclosed on the closing form.
+Regulation Z provides that such items should be marked with the phrase "Paid Outside of Closing" or the abbreviation "P.O.C." and should include the name of the party making the payment.

+For this purpose, closing funds are funds collected and disbursed at the real estate closing.
+The designation therefore indicates how a cost was paid, rather than whether the cost is part of the loan estimate or closing disclosure process.